one-among-us/data/people/MeowBot233/page.en.md

 >
 > (...)
 >
-> Shout a boisterous farewell to this world!
+> Shout a boisterous farewell to this world
 >
 > They kept holding hands
 >